spring/AAI/data/README.md

 AAI tries to load the config from a file in the aai subfolder.
 The name must be the same as the modname, with ".cfg" extension (e.g. xta_se_v066.cfg for XTA mod).
 If you are not sure about the correct filename, just start a game running that mod.
-AAI will complain about missing cfg files and put the desired cfg filename in the log files.
+AAI will complain about missing cfg files and print the desired cfg filename in the log files.

 See example.cfg for more information.

 By default, AAI has cfg files to support the following mods:
 - XTA
-- TA:WD 5.65
-- AA 2.23 Standard
-- AA 2.23 Forge
-- Balanced AA
-- OTA Shiny 5.5
-- OTA Classic 5.5
-- BoTA 1.3
-- KuroTA 0.47
-- Star Wars 1.0
-- TLL 1.04
-- FF 1.19
-- Gundam Annihilation
-- Expand & Exterminate 0.163
-- Spring 1944
-- TA Battle Fleet
+- BA

 Remember due to updates of these mods the filenames might change as well, so you have to rename the mod.cfg file yourself!